-The goal here is to model the probability of ALL, conditioned on the microarray signals.
+The goal here is to model ALL probability, conditioned on the microarray signals.
 Note that the probability of AML is 1 - ALL.

 The data file contains a total of 7129 genes and 72 patients.
 The first row in the data file contains the names of the variables, and the rest represent the instances.